iamjdm/iamjdm/README.md

 # 🌟 About Me

 Hello!
 I'm **[Your Name]**, an entry-level front-end developer passionate about building responsive, accessible, and user-friendly web applications.
 I enjoy turning design ideas into functional solutions using modern web technologies.

-I recently contributed to a **NASA-funded research project at Notre Dame University**, where I designed a front-end GUI flowchart system to improve human-error handling in drone research.
-This experience strengthened my skills in user-focused design and applying front-end development in real-world scenarios.

 ---

 ## 🚀 Tech Stack